 If you are a tenant in a Dún Laoghaire-Rathdown Council dwelling you are responsible for certain general, internal, external, electrical and plumbing works.
-Your Tenants Handbook and the Plain English Maintenance Checklist for Tenants gives you a full list of the repairs that the Council will carry out and a full list of the repairs that you, as a Council Tenant, must take care of yourself.
+The Plain English Maintenance Checklist for Tenants gives you a full list of the repairs that the Council will carry out and a full list of the repairs that you, as a Council Tenant, must take care of yourself.

-Please find a copy of your Tenants Handbook and the Plain English Maintenance Checklis for Tenants in the Related Links and Documents Section and Helpful advice on the following:
+Please find a copy of the Plain English Maintenance Checklis for Tenants in the Related Links and Documents Section and Helpful advice on the following:

 b) Prevention of Condensation & Mould

 c) Preparing for winter

 To make a repair request:

 Call the Maintenance Section on Telephone: 01-2054700 and follow the instructions during office hours.

 If you have an emergency after 5pm or at the weekend, please ring the Out of Hours Service No: 01- 6778844.

 The emergency number is for emergencies only – Please do not use this number to log routine maintenance complaints as you may be liable for a call-out charge for non-emergency calls.

 Note: Tenants who are over 12 weeks in Rent Arrears will only have urgent or emergency repairs carried out to their home.